doctea/usb_midi_clocker/README.md

 ## Eurorack modules / PCB / gerbers

-- Experimental KiCad files + gerbers at [https://github.com/doctea/usb_midi_clocker_hardware](https://github.com/doctea/usb_midi_clocker_hardware) - not yet tested, waiting for them to come back from jlcpcb!
+- Experimental KiCad files + gerbers for PCB version at [https://github.com/doctea/usb_midi_clocker_hardware](https://github.com/doctea/usb_midi_clocker_hardware) - not yet tested, waiting for them to come back from jlcpcb!

-## Suggested wiring - breadboard
+## Suggested wiring - breadboard prototype

 - Careful with this, consider it untested for now -- this is how I have mine connected up.
 If you follow this then double-check that it actually makes sense when looking at the datasheets+pin diagrams for the actual Teensy and level-shifter boards before you power it on and risk frying pins on your Teensy!
 I accept no responsibility if this breaks anything!